Porous V2O5 yolk–shell microspheres for zinc ion battery cathodes: activation responsible for enhanced capacity and rate performance†

-Rechargeable aqueous zinc ion batteries have attracted significant attention for practical energy storage due to its low cost and high safety, however, it is still a hard task to seek for suitable cathode materials to meet the demand of both high capacity and rate performance.
-Here, we propose a high-performance anhydrous V2O5 Yolk-Shell cathode via a facile template-free solvothermal technique.
+Rechargeable aqueous zinc ion batteries have attracted significant attention for practical energy storage due to their low cost and high safety, however, it is still a hard task to find suitable cathode materials to meet the demand of both high capacity and rate performance.
+Here, we propose a high-performance anhydrous V2O5 yolk–shell cathode via a facile template-free solvothermal technique.
 Owing to its porous structure, the V2O5 cathode could largely facilitate rapid electrolyte transportation and restrain structural collapse during cycling.
-Moreover, it is interesting to find that the interlayer spacing expands from 4.37 to 13.45 Å through an interesting activation process, As a result, the prepared V2O5 cathode demonstrated a high reversible capacity of 410 mA h g−1 at 0.1 A g−1 and 182 mA h g−1 at 20 A g−1 and a 80% capacity retention can be achieved over 1000 cycles at 5.0 A g−1, which is superior to that of most reported anhydrous V2O5 cathodes.
-Therefore, this paper demonstrates the potential of V2O5 for achieving high energy/power densities as cathode material in ZIBs.
+Moreover, it is interesting to find that the interlayer spacing expands from 4.37 to 13.45 Å through an interesting activation process, as a result, the prepared V2O5 cathode demonstrated high reversible capacities of 410 mA h g−1 at 0.1 A g−1 and 182 mA h g−1 at 20 A g−1 and a capacity retention of 80% can be achieved over 1000 cycles at 5.0 A g−1, which is superior to those of most commonly reported anhydrous V2O5 cathodes.
+Therefore, this paper demonstrates the potential of V2O5 for achieving high energy/power densities as a cathode material in ZIBs.